Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: First scenario: Non-minimal coupling to Ricci scalar

 In order to determine the oscillation modes of NC-Sch black hole, which correspond to natural solutions of Eq.~(\ref{sceq}), we must impose physically appropriate boundary conditions at the horizon (\(r^* \to -\infty\)) and at spatial infinity (\(r^* \to +\infty\)); purely ingoing waves at the horizon and purely outgoing waves at spatial infinity.
 These conditions define the QNM spectra, which carries characteristic signatures of both the background geometry and the nature of the perturbing field (for more about boundary conditions see \eg \cite{Berti:2009kk}).

-The behavior of the effective potential $ V(r)$ as a function of the radial coordinate \( r \) for different values of the parameter space has plotted in Fig.~(\ref{f1}).
-Hereafter, without lose of generality and for simplicity we set the black hole mass is $M = 1$.
-In panel (a), increasing the NC parameter \( \theta \), within the range specified in Eq.~\eqref{ran}, leads to a reduction in the potential barrier and a slight outward shift of its peak.
+The behavior of the effective potential $V(r)$ as a function of the radial coordinate $r$ for different values of the parameter space is plotted in Fig.~(\ref{f1}).
+Hereafter, without loss of generality and for simplicity, we set the black hole mass to $M = 1$.
+In panel (a), increasing the NC parameter $\theta$ within the range specified in Eq.~\eqref{ran} leads to a reduction in the potential barrier and a slight outward shift of its peak.
 This reflects the smoothing effect of NC geometry, where the gravitational source is smeared over a minimal length scale.
-These modifications, in turn, can influence the QNM spectrum both on the real and imaginary frequencies of perturbations.
-For instance, the reduction in the oscillating mode is consistent with the potential peak of less height to overcome it.
+These modifications, in turn, can influence the QNM spectrum in both the real and imaginary parts of the perturbation frequencies.
+For instance, the reduction in the oscillatory mode is consistent with a lower potential peak that is easier to overcome.

-Panel (b) shows that a distinct structural transformation occurs as the coupling parameter \( \zeta \) increases.
+Panel (b) shows that a distinct structural transformation occurs as the coupling parameter $\zeta$ increases.
 Specifically, a negative potential well forms near the black hole horizon, situated just before the primary potential barrier.
 This new feature significantly modifies the shape of the effective potential by introducing more than two classical turning points, thereby invalidating the standard WKB approximation, which assumes a single barrier with exactly two such points.
 In these cases, alternative numerical methods, such as shooting techniques or time-domain integration, are necessary to accurately compute the QNM spectrum.
-Moreover, the plot reveals that increasing \( \zeta \) leads to the suppression of the potential peak, indicating enhanced dissipation in the system.
+Moreover, the plot reveals that increasing $\zeta$ leads to the suppression of the potential peak, indicating enhanced dissipation in the system.